Solar hot water system installed for Meredith Elementary in Meredith, New Hampshire by ReVision Energy. Read more

-Buy the Power from a Solar Array, Not a Solar Array
+Buy Power from a Solar Array, not the Grid

 A solar PPA is an innovative financial structure which eliminates the #1 barrier to a nonprofit going solar – access to upfront capital.
 No upfront capital investment in required in a solar PPA.
 Instead, we pair an interested nonprofit or school with a private solar investor, who can take advantage of federal tax programs not available to the nonprofit.
 The investor (which may be a 3rd-party investor, or ReVision Energy itself) then offers to purchase and build a solar array at the nonprofit’s location, and then sells the solar power generated from that array to the nonprofit at electric rates defined in the offer letter.